There is no need to buy a ticket in advance – we have plenty of room for all our guests!

 Small children (0-2 years): Free

-Free entrance to the park during normal opening hours in the period from the 9th of April to the 18th of October 2020.
+A season pass gives the holder free entrance to the park during normal opening hours in the period from the 26th of April to the 24th of October 2021.

 A season pass is an addition to your entrance ticket.

-The offer applies to all types of tickets and must be bought on the day of your visit.
+All types of tickets can be upgraded to a season pass on the day of your visit.